camwebb/wfo-salicaceae/wfo_editing_policies.md

 details of the protologue, but cannot find a URL for an online document, create a Wikidata entry.
 If one has a PDF of the protologue, upload the PDF to Zenodo and use that DOI as the link.

+Autonyms should have a link to the publication of the name that created the autonym.

 ### Type specimens